twittbuff/Twittbuff/README.md

 - Right click the 'tweepy' folder and choose 'Services' > 'New Terminal At Folder'
 - Type: `sudo pip install tweepy` press enter, and type in your password.
-- Test 'gettweets.py' by typing: `cd nicosuave/nicosuave` press enter, then type `python gettweets.py`
+- Test 'gettweets.py' by typing: `cd nicosuave` press enter, then type `python gettweets.py`

 Part 4